Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Results

-In addition, we also apply the model to hourly data.
-Since there is a diurnal cycle variation in the hourly NM data on the ground \cite{tiwari2012study}, which is not reflected in the space data, we use the Fourier transform to filter the trend of the diurnal cycle before calculating the model.
-In this way, we obtain hourly proton data, which can be further used for cosmic ray studies, such as the study of the FDs in Appendix~\ref{appendixC}.
-However, to the best knowledge, we did not find any publication about hourly proton flux above 1.0 GV, so we are currently unable to verify the accuracy on the hourly resolution.
+In addition, we also apply the model to hourly proton flux.
+Since there is a diurnal cycle variation in the hourly NM count rates on the ground \citep{tiwari2012study}, which is not reflected in the space data.

+we apply the Seasonal-Trend decomposition using Loess (STL) \citep{cleveland1990stl} with a 24-hour seasonal period.
+By removing the estimated diurnal component, we obtain a diurnal–cycle–free series.
+The time-varying amplitude of the 24-hour cycle has already been accounted for by the STL method.
+In this way, the hourly proton flux is further used for cosmic ray studies, such as the study of the FDs in the next paragraph.
+However, to the best of our knowledge, we did not find any publication about hourly proton flux above 1.0 GV, so we are currently unable to verify the accuracy on the hourly resolution.